How do you buy an encumbered car?

-- Do a PPRS check.
-The Personal Property Securities Register (PPRS) is a government database of all personal property used as security against a loan.
-With the vehicle number and registration details, you can get a report on any vehicle in Australia.
+- Do a PPSR check.
+The Personal Property Securities Register (PPSR) is a government database of all personal property used as security against a loan.
+Entering the Vehicle Identification Number (VIN) and registration details, you can get a report on any vehicle in Australia.
 Ideally, the report should align with what the owner has told you about the vehicle.
 The online check costs $2 and could save you from losing out financially.

 - Negotiate the sale process.
 The seller will most likely need your money to pay back their loan, which will end the encumbrance.
 However, you don't want to hand your money over until the car is finance free.
 Still, you can't guarantee they won't just take the money and run.
 The solution is to do it at the same time.
 This is exactly how real estate is transferred.
-Finalise the sale in the office of the seller's financing company so they can pay out the car loan as you give them the money.
+Finalise the sale in the office of the seller's financing company or bank, so they can pay off the car loan as you give them the money.
 You could also pay the bank directly, paying the remainder to the car's owner.

 Should I buy a car that's financed?

-There is nothing wrong with buying a financed car, but you need to take care and do a bit of due diligence before committing.
+There is nothing wrong with buying a financed car, but you need to take precautions and do a bit of due diligence before committing.
 The responsibility is on you to ensure that the car doesn't have any outstanding finance, or if it does, to make sure that the seller pays off the loan before you take ownership of the vehicle.
 If the car is particularly unusual, like a classic car or special edition and you simply must have it, the extra bit of effort will be worth it.

 Dealers are obliged to prove that their cars aren't under any sort of financing contract and have much more to lose by misleading buyers.
 However, private sellers are not subject to the same regulations, so make sure you do the proper checks.